Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 SMOTE Analysis

 ## Conclusion
-The analysis indicates that Account Number, PostEntry Mode, and Merchant Name are key features strongly associated with fraudulent or suspicious transaction behavior.
-Notably, Account 380680241 and Account 882815134 exhibit unusually high numbers of reversed transactions—907 and 384, respectively—warranting further investigation into their reversal patterns over time (e.g., weekly or daily frequency).

-Additionally, merchants such as Lyft (692 reversals), Uber (689), Alibaba.com (499), and eBay.com (491)—representing ride-sharing, e-commerce, and online trading platforms—show the highest volume of transaction reversals.
-These findings suggest a need for closer monitoring of transactions involving these platforms, particularly given their frequent use and susceptibility to potential abuse.
+Account Number, PostEntry Mode, and Merchant Name emerge as key indicators of potential fraud.
+Accounts 380680241 and 882815134 show unusually high reversal counts (907 and 384), indicating the need for closer review of their transaction timelines.
+High reversal volumes from merchants like Lyft (692), Uber (689), Alibaba.com (499), and eBay.com (491)—primarily in e-commerce and ride-sharing—highlight platforms requiring enhanced monitoring due to elevated risk.